 9. Meet Dublin’s famous statues

-The iSpySculpture App whisks you around 50 of Dublin’s public and semi-public sculptures.
+iSpySculpture App whisks you around 50 of Dublin’s public and semi-public sculptures.
 Take in iconic Irish sculptures such as Molly Malone and Phil Lynott as well as works by greats such as Henry Moore and Rodin.
 10. Enter the world of an artist!

-One gem among the Hugh Lane Gallery’s many is Francis Bacon’s Studio.
+Hugh Lane Gallery’s many is Francis Bacon’s Studio.
 Yes, that Francis Bacon – the world-renowned painter.
 The 7,000 original items on show include paint jars, photos and empty boxes of Krug Champagne.